grafana/agent/docs/sources/configuration/integrations/cloudwatch-exporter-config.md

 The `cloudwatch_exporter_config` block configures the `cloudwatch_exporter` integration, which is an embedded version of [`YACE`](https://github.com/nerdswords/yet-another-cloudwatch-exporter/).
 Use the `cloudwatch_exporter` to collect  [AWS CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) metrics.

-This integration allows one to scrape CloudWatch metrics in a set of configurations which we will call `jobs`.
+This integration lets you scrape CloudWatch metrics in a set of configurations that we will call *jobs*.
 There are two kind of jobs: [`discovery`](#discovery_job) and [`static`](#static_job).

 ## Authentication

-The agent will need to be running in an environment which has access to AWS.
-The exporter uses the [AWS SDK for Go](https://aws.github.io/aws-sdk-go-v2/docs/getting-started/) and supports providing authentication via [AWS's default credential chain](https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials).
+The agent must be running in an environment with access to AWS.
+The exporter uses the [AWS SDK for Go](https://aws.github.io/aws-sdk-go-v2/docs/getting-started/) and provides authentication via [AWS's default credential chain](https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials).
 Regardless of the method used to acquire the credentials, some permissions are needed for the exporter to work.

-The following IAM permissions are required for the integration to work.
 ```
 "tag:GetResources",
 "cloudwatch:GetMetricData",